Why Canadian?

 All businesses that operate in Canada and handle personal information that crosses provincial or national borders are subject to PIPEDA regardless of which province or territory they are based in.

-CanTrust’s Solution is our CANADIAN PRIVATE CLOUD
+CanTrust’s SOVEREIGN CANADIAN CLOUD